bdefore/fbautorespond/README.md

 Response strings are templates where the following strings will be replaced:

 - `{{sender}}`: replaced with the first name of the user who send the message being responded to.

-### Re-logins

-There is currently a [bug in the library](https://github.com/Schmavery/facebook-chat-api/issues/202) used to connect to Facebook which can cause the script to start erroring after unspecified period of time (usually a few days).
-To work around this you can set the script to re-login at a given interval which should keep your connection stable.

 ### Two-factor login